antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 Go back to the main page.
 We will now investigate if MYCN expression can be used to segregate our patient cohort in 2 groups that coincide with a difference in survival percentage.

-- In box 3, select "Kaplan Meier by Gene Expression" and click next.
+- In box 3, select **Kaplan Meier by Gene Expression** and click next.
 - Enter **mycn** and select the mycn gene in the *Search by Gene* field.
 - Choose for **Type of Survival** the value *overall-c1103* and click **Next**
 - Read above the graph which cut-off value is used to obtain two groups of high and low MYCN expression.

 The Kaplan Meier Scanner is a powerful tool in R2.
-This tool analyses the prognostic value of the expression level of an individual gene.
-In contrast to e.g. stage or MYCN amplification, expression data are not discrete (yes / no amplification), but a continuum of values.
-The question is then which expression value to take as a cut-off point to separate groups with ‘high’ and ‘low’ expression.
+This tool analyzes the prognostic value of the expression level of an individual gene.
+In contrast to e.g. staging or MYCN amplification, expression data are not discrete (yes / no amplification), but a continuum of values.

+The question then is, which expression value to take as a cut-off point to separate groups with ‘high’ and ‘low’ expression.
 In many publications, the median value is taken as a separation between high and low expression.
 This however does not take into account that potentially a sub-group of the patients drives the separation.
-Within R2, we can make use of the to called Kaplan scanner.
+Within R2, we can make use of the to called KaplanScanner.
 Within this analysis, every expression value in a series is used as cut-off point (scanned) after which the value that gives the most significant discrimination in a good and bad prognosis group is chosen.
 <br>

 ---------